-I also remember my grandma using it on her knees for arthritis and it being recommended for back pain and all sorts of ailments.
-It was as if castor oil cured everything, but that’s a whole other post.
+I also remember my grandma using it on her knees for arthritis and it also being recommended for back pain and all sorts of other ailments.
+It was as if castor oil cured everything, but that’s a topic for another video.

-In recent years castor oil has become really popular in hair care, the oil has been used to thicken everything from the hair on your head, to eyelashes and eye brows.
-It is also known to add moisture to the hair when used properly, and to strengthen strands when incorporated into a healthy hair regimen.
+In recent years castor oil has become popular in hair care, the oil has been used to thicken everything from the hair on your head to eyelashes and eyebrows.
+It is also known to add moisture to the hair when used properly and to strengthen strands when incorporated into a healthy hair regimen.

 Either way, it’s a very useful oil that can be incorporated into many aspects of hair care so whether you are relaxed or natural here are 7 ways you can incorporate Jamaican Black Castor oil into a healthy hair regimen

-As a pre treatment prior to shampoo castor oil wins hands down especially if you have dandruff or a dry scalp.
-Its anti fungal properties make the oil perfect for treating any kind of scalp ailments when used often.
+As a pre-treatment before shampoo castor oil wins hands down especially if you have dandruff or a dry scalp.
+Its anti-fungal properties make the oil perfect for treating any kind of scalp ailments when used often.
 It is always important to make sure that your pre-poo treatments are worth the extra step and picking the perfect oil is just as important as the amount of time spent doing the treatment.

 A heavy oil like JBCO both helps to prevent hygral fatigue as well as prevent excessive dryness caused by sulfate shampoos.
 It would be advisable to combine equal parts JBCO and a lighter oil like extra virgin olive oil* to make it easier to spread the prepoo through your strands.

-Another thing to note; As the oil is pretty sticky, it would likely cause too much stress to use it as a sealant for fine hair textures that are prone to breakage.
-But it is perfect for medium, mixed and coarser hair textures.
+Another thing to note; As the oil is pretty sticky, it would likely cause too much stress to use it as a sealant for fine hair textures that are prone to breakage from manipulation.
+But it is perfect for medium, mixed, and coarser hair textures.